Packing light is an art, and you can master it too.

 Opt for deflatable / collapsible versions of objects

-Travel pillow, water bottle and the like are all very useful, but they also take lots of space.
-The good news is that you can opt for the travel version, which is much better when packing light.
+Travel pillow, water bottle and the like are all very useful but take lots of space.
+You can opt for the travel version, which is much better when packing light.

 Do laundry on the way

-So, here is a piece of news: most hotels and hostels offer laundry services or have washing machines that you can use.
-This means you can safely travel light without having the worry of having to reuse dirty underwear.
+Most hotels and hostels offer laundry services or have washing machines that you can use.
+You can safely travel light without having the worry of having to reuse dirty underwear.

 Bring a bluetooth keyboard instead of a laptop